facontidavide/ProtectedValue/README.md

 if(auto val = point.getConstPtr())
 {
-  // inside this scope, we are mutex protected (read only mutex)
+  // inside this scope, we are mutex protected (read-only mutex)
   // and the value can be accessed directly through const reference std::cout << "access by const reference => " << (*val) << std::endl;
 }